Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Extensions to general planar maps

 \begin{lemma} There are no macroscopic faces of $\cH$, in the sense that almost surely for any $\e>0$, for large enough $k$, for each cell $H_1,...,H_j\in\cH$ with $(H_1\cup...\cup H_j)\cap S_k\neq\emptyset$ and $v_{H_1},...,v_{H_k}$ {lie on the same} face of $\cM$, $\diam(H_1\cup...\cup H_j)<\e|S_k|$. \end{lemma} \begin{proof} The proof is identical to that of~\cite[Lemma 2.9]{GMSinvariance} where one consider the set $\ol H_0$ from~\eqref{eq:def-olH-0} and use the moment bound from~\eqref{eq:thm:CellSystemPack-extension}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:CellSystemPack-extension}] Let $\wt\cH$ be the cell configuration constructed as above.
 The ergodicity modulo scaling property for $\wt\cH$ holds by Lemma~\ref{lem-extension-1.3}.
 Since each $\wt H_{H,k}$ contains the boundary of $H$, we see that the line connectivity property from Definition~\ref{def:connectedness} holds.
-The almost planarity condition in Definition~\ref{def:almost-planarity} also holds since one can add vertices and edges directly to the planar map that is close to $\cH$ in the sense of Definition~\ref{def:almost-planarity} and there are no macroscopic faces of $\cH$ by Lemma~\ref{lem-extension-1.5}.
 Furthermore, the moment bound~\eqref{eq:thm-inv-circle} for $\wt\cH$ follows from the moment bound~\eqref{eq:thm:CellSystemPack-extension}.
 Therefore the conditions in Theorem~\ref{thm:CellSystemPack} hold for $\wt\cH$ and the conclusion follows from Theorem~\ref{thm:CellSystemPack}. \end{proof}